TrustedLegalServices/.github/README.md

 # .github

-This repo is used to store PR template
+This repo is used to store Organisational templates (i.e. PR, etc...)